noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	// create an event (doesnt work in ie, fuck ie)
-		// can be used to trigger native events? const event = new Event(
+		// can be used to trigger native events?
+		// some of the properties are for event handlers
+		// e.g. wtf are you doing trying to set defaultPrevented on instantiation?
+		// its just easier to put all this shit here cuz wtf const event = new Event(
 			'wtf',
 			{